PAST MASTERS

 Picture

-Ian McIntosh in the dunes behind Australians Bay where the PastMasters affixed a plaque to commemorate Flinders' meeting with "the Australians" on his last landfall in the continent which he discovered & named.
+Australians Bay where the PastMasters affixed a plaque to mark where Flinders' met "the Australians" on his last landfall in the continent which he discovered & named.

 Picture